Modernly designed loft bathroom in East Leake

 Simple bathroom in attic in East Leake

-Will an attic conversion in East Leake enhance the value of my property?
+Will an attic conversion in East Leake enhance the value of my house?

 According to fact-finding carried out by Nationwide, a loft conversion which includes a double bedroom and shower room could add as much as 22 % to the value of a three-bedroom, one-bathroom property.
-However, don’t assume that value contributed to your property will always surpass the cost of your conversion.
+Nevertheless, don’t assume that value contributed to your house will always surpass the cost of your conversion.

 You will need to do some thorough research on other neighbouring properties first.
-Take a look at the maximum cost of similar-sized homes in the street.
+Look at the maximum cost of similar-sized homes in the street.
 Compare this with the current value of your property, amount estimated for the job and additional square footage.
-Are you likely to recover your expenditure and increase the value of your property?
+Are you likely to recover your expenditure and increase the value of your house?

 If the answer is yes, then a loft conversion could really be the right choice!